Minimally invasive spinal fusion surgery — what to expect after surgery

 - Do not remain in the same position for longer than 20 minutes.
 Be sure to move often.

-- Visit the website Spine-Exercises.com and participate in the daily exercise
+- Visit our spine exercises site and participate in the daily exercise

 - Do not bend while at the sink or counter.
 Stand one leg on a small footstool to keep your back and neck in proper alignment.